-Dairy products with these individual intrinsic characteristics would not support the growth of pathogens.
-These are conservative limits and, as for cheese, combinations (e.g. pH and water activity) at lower/higher levels may also be inhibitory but would need to be validated.
+Products with these individual intrinsic characteristics would not support the growth of pathogens.
+These are conservative limits and combinations (e.g. pH and water activity) at lower/higher levels may also be inhibitory but would need to be validated.

 A variety of approaches can be used to validate the manufacturing process and control measures to be used including: